neoxush/chrome-enhancedsplitview/README.md

 # Enhanced Split View for Chrome

-This userscript syncs navigation between two Chrome tabs: a **Source** and a **Target**.

-While originally designed to supercharge Chrome's native Side-by-Side "Split View", it functions perfectly with **any two individual Chrome tabs or windows** (e.g., dual monitors, separate windows side-by-side), allowing you to click links in one and view them in the other.
+Easily browse and view content side by side.
+Click links in one tab and see them open in another, perfect for research, coding, or comparing web pages.
+Works with Chrome's Split View, separate windows, or across multiple monitors.

 ## Changelog